How to turn on end-to-end encryption in Zoom (and why you should)

 Once this is completed, all your Zoom calls will be end-to-end encrypted, provided the host allows for encryption.
 Account and group hosts can learn how to enable end-to-end encryption for all their calls here.

-Do keep in mind, however, that there are a few caveats using end-to-end encryption on Zoom.
+There are a few caveats using end-to-end encryption on Zoom.
 First, after following the steps above, your Zoom client will need to be updated to Zoom 5.4 or later on Windows, macOS, Linux, Android, or iOS (wherever you use Zoom).
 Also note that third-party Zoom clients cannot support E2EE at this time.
 And keep in mind E2EE is limited to Zoom calls with 200 or fewer participants—so if you’ve got more than that, E2EE won’t be enabled even if you’ve set it up.

 Finally, you can confirm whether a Zoom call is using E2EE by verifying a green shield logo with a padlock on it is in the upper left corner of your meeting screen.
 If you see this logo, your Zoom meeting is using end-to-end encryption.